krispykreme14/flask-idea-homesite/README.md

 # Completed Tickets!
 <h2> COVID Data REST API: by Ketki</h2> <br>
-This api pulls data from a <a href="https://api.covidtracking.com/v1/states/current.json">json formatted file,</a>  and it displays the data on the homescreen of the website.
+This api pulls data from a <a href="https://api.covidtracking.com/v1/states/current.json">json formatted file,</a>  and it displays the REALTIME data on the homescreen of the website.
 The Json file contains lots of data for all 50 states, but I have only displayed key categories of data in the table.
 The table also uses features from bootstrap.
+The api utilizes requests/return (in main.py) to fetch data and display it.
 <br>
 Link to Code: <a href="https://github.com/krispykreme14/flask-idea-homesite/blob/master/main.py">click here</a> and <a href="https://github.com/krispykreme14/flask-idea-homesite/blob/master/templates/home.html"> here</a> <br>